Applying for a degree course

 Examples:

-- Enrolled in an initiation or intensive diploma in 2024-25: you do not pay differentiated fees for your enrollment in the first year of a Bachelor's degree ("Licence 1") in 2025–26, as long as it is in the same subject area or language as your diploma program.
+- Enrolled in an initiation in 2024-25: you do not pay differentiated fees for your enrollment in the first year of a Bachelor's degree (Licence 1) in 2025–26, as long as it is in the same subject area or language as your diploma program.
+In the case of the introductory diploma in Arabic language, the Bachelor's programs in Arabic Studies (LLCER) — covering Literary Arabic, Maghrebi Arabic, and Levantine Arabic — are considered a continuation of the curriculum.

 ► I am not an EU/EEA/Andorra/Monaco/Quebec national but I was enrolled at Inalco in 2024-25 and repeating the same program.
 Am I subject to differentiated tuition fees?
 NO, you are not subject to differentiated fees.
 The exemption applies to the entire uninterrupted cycle, up to 5 years for undergraduate and 4 years for Master’s programs, excluding gap years.